Irregularities and exceptions in Interlingua: Pronunciation

 Interlingua does not have a 'one letter one sound' orthography.
 As in English, several letters can be pronounced in different ways; depending on where they are in a word.
 For instance, the letter C can be pronounced as either /k/ (canto) or /ts/ (cento).
 Here is a list of other mandatory exceptions in pronunciation:

 Besides, there are also unassimilated loan words that retain their original pronunciation and spelling.

 Diacritics are permitted when they do not influence the pronunciation of the word borrowed into Interlingua.
 Common examples of such words are radios Röntgen (X rays) and kümmel.

 Contractions

 Just as in English, where I am is usually contracted to I'm and he is to he's, such contractions are also found in Interlingua and these two are compulsory to observe:

 Plurals

 Plurals can be formed in three different ways depending on the ending of a noun.

 There are also irregular plurals that occur in loan words.
 The common ones are tests (from 'test'), addenda (from 'addendum') and lieder (from 'lied').

 Numbers

+Some numbers in Interlingua have irregular construction and/or variants: